How to make Broth, a healthy staple of the Traditional Scottish diet

 Broth was a staple of the traditional Scottish diet.
 The way my mother tells it, there was a permanent pan of broth on every stove, in every farmhouse, across the country.
 That may no longer be true, but as autumn takes hold and winter approaches, it’s time to turn to this Scottish health food to warm your bones.

 We don’t always celebrate traditional Scottish foods – ok, Robert Burns wrote a whole poem glorifying the haggis – but a Scottish broth is something to celebrate.
 Don’t confine yourself to Scotch Broth, that is a single interpretation of this style of soup.

 A Scottish broth is comfort food.
 Rustic food.
 A thick and chunky soup that’s a meal in itself.
-The ultimate one-pot dish.
+The ultimate, healthy-eating one-pot dish.
 It’s a style of soup fit for the climate in the north of these isles.
 And isn’t replicated elsewhere.

 Broth is rustic comfort food at its best

 Don’t confuse a Scottish style broth with the current health fashion for “bone broth.”
 Nothing wrong with bone broths, but nothing new either.
 Depending on the recipe, they’re stock or consommé rebranded.
 Healthy – yes.
 A satisfying meal – no.